How Does Equity Release Work – All You Need to Know

 Home reversion

-For a home reversion equity release, you sell all or part of your home to a home reversion provider.
+So, how does home revision equity release work?
+Here, you sell all or part of your home to a home reversion provider.
 They would either pay out a lump sum or regular payments.
 This effectively means you co-own the property with the provider (unless you sell the entire asset).

 But, you retain the right to live there until you die – it’s your responsibility to maintain and insure the property.
 Typically, these payments amount to between 20% and 60% of the property’s market value (or the value of the part that you choose to sell).
 Generally, this grows in size the older you are.